Music for Chameleons (song)

-"Music for Chameleons" is a 1982 single by Gary Numan from his fourth solo studio album, I, Assassin.
-The song peaked at number 19 on the UK Singles Chart.
+"Music for Chameleons" is a song by the English new wave musician Gary Numan from his fourth solo studio album, I, Assassin (1982).
+The single peaked at No. 19 on the UK singles chart.
 The song was composed during Numan's round-the-world trip in a light aircraft, which he undertook together with another pilot.
 The song is highly unusual in using fretless bass as the main melody instrument.